Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 - Acidification

-- Uperization etc.
+- Upgrading etc.

 From there to abusing it, there was only one step, which was quickly taken!

-A necessary framework from the 80s
+Necessary supervision from the 80s onwards

 This was initiated by the European 'E' nomenclature, allowing easy identification of additives on labels.